 The Lairig Ghru (Gaelic Làirig Dhrù) is the most famous mountain pass in Scotland.
 Its 500 meter deep trench cuts between the second and third highest mountains in the United Kingdom.
-The pass makes for a long day walk, or one of the finest two days backpacking trips to be had in Scotland.
+The pass makes for a long day walk, or one of the finest two-day backpacking trips to be had in Scotland.

 The meaning of the name Lairig Ghru is debatable.
-Ghru is not a word that has an agreed translation to it; but Lairig means pass, and the pass of the Lairig Ghru takes the hiker traveling north to south over an historical route from Strathspey to Deeside.
+Ghru is not a word that has an agreed translation to it; but Lairig means pass, and the pass of the Lairig Ghru takes the hiker traveling north to south over a historical route from Strathspey to Deeside.
 Once used as a drover road, and by travelers for centuries, there is history in abundance as well as the scenery when hiking the Lairig Ghru.
 Grasp the history and this walk is truly memorable, let alone the magnificent scenery.

 The Cairngorms national park is Britain’s largest National Park, and Scotland’s largest.
-Within its 4528 sq Kilometers lies the highest mountain range in the UK; this internationally-designated protected mountain range has 55 mountains over 900 meters, and contains stunning glacial landforms which have deposited granite tors on many of the mountain summits.
+Within its 4528 sq Kilometers lies the highest mountain range in the UK; this internationally designated protected mountain range has 55 mountains over 900 meters, and contains stunning glacial landforms which have deposited granite tors on many of the mountain summits.